seanking/seanking.github.io/_drafts/2020-01-10-Scope-Functions-Kotlin.md

 | apply     | this             | Context object | Yes
 | also      | it               | Context object | Yes

-The previous table was copied from Kotlin's website.
-See: [function-selection](https://kotlinlang.org/docs/reference/scope-functions.html#function-selection)
+Kotlin's website defines the above functional selection table.
+See: [Function Selection](https://kotlinlang.org/docs/reference/scope-functions.html#function-selection)

 ## Let Function

-The let function is heavily used within Kotlin.
-It is often used for executing lambdas on non-null objects and for introducing an expression as a variable in local scope.
+Kotlin software commonly uses the `let` function for executing lambdas on non-null objects and for introducing an expression as a variable in the local scope.

 ```kotlin